 This breed loves to run and will do so at every opportunity – including out your front door or out of the back yard.
 Always keep your Husky is in a secured area or on a strong leash.

 12 to 14 years

-The Siberian Husky comes in 6 color variations officially accepted by the Canadian Kennel Club (CKC), although more than 17 color combinations can be found in this breed.
+The Siberian Husky comes in 6 colour variations officially accepted by the Canadian Kennel Club (CKC), although more than 17 colour combinations can be found in this breed.
 Additionally, 3 different markings are also seen, including black points, piebald and pinto.

 Siberian Huskies have thick double coats that shed heavily twice a year.
 They also shed moderately throughout the year, so weekly brushing is recommended.

 Siberian Huskies are generally a healthy breed.
 They should get an annual eye examination as well as regular check-ups to look for hip dysplasia, however.

 When selecting the best dog food for your Siberian Husky, consider his activity level, age and any other nutritional requirements he may need.
 Here are a few foods we recommend for Siberian Huskies to help maintain their health and ideal body condition.